mzacho/rustc-dev-guide/src/ty-fold.md

 # `TypeFoldable` and `TypeFolder`

 In the previous chapter we discussed instantiating binders.
-This must involves looking at everything inside of a `Early/Binder` to find any usages of the bound vars in order to replace them.
+This must involve looking at everything inside of a `Early/Binder` to find any usages of the bound vars in order to replace them.
 Binders can wrap an arbitrary rust type `T` not just a `Ty` so how do we implement the `instantiate` methods on the `Early/Binder` types.